 Rules, Regulations & Restrictions

-- Dogs must be leashed while in the parking lots and walkways.
-Please close the fence gate behind you after entering the off-leash area.
+- Keep your dog leashed while in parking lots, walkways and unfenced areas.
+Close the fence gate behind you after entering the area.

 - No more than three dogs per person are allowed during any one visit.